Donau-Ries (electoral district)

 Donau-Ries is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 254.
+Under the current constituency numbering system, it is designated as constituency 253.
 It is located in western Bavaria, comprising the Dillingen district, Donau-Ries district, and the northern part of the Aichach-Friedberg district.

 Donau-Ries was created for the inaugural 1949 federal election.
 Since 2009, it has been represented by Ulrich Lange of the Christian Social Union (CSU).

 Geography

 Donau-Ries is located in western Bavaria.
-As of the 2021 federal election, it comprises the districts of Dillingen and Donau-Ries as well as the municipality of Altenmünster from the Landkreis Augsburg district and the municipality of Inchenhofen and the Verwaltungsgemeinschaften of Aindling, Kühbach, and Pöttmes from the Aichach-Friedberg district.
+As of the 2025 federal election, it comprises the districts of Dillingen and Donau-Ries as well as the municipality of Inchenhofen and the Verwaltungsgemeinschaften of Aindling, Kühbach, and Pöttmes from the Aichach-Friedberg district.

 History

 Donau-Ries was created in 1949, then known as Donauwörth.
 It acquired its current name in the 1976 election.
 In the 1949 election, it was Bavaria constituency 44 in the numbering system.
 In the 1953 through 1961 elections, it was number 239.
 In the 1965 through 1998 elections, it was number 240.
 In the 2002 and 2005 elections, it was number 255.
-Since the 2009 election, it has been number 254.
+In the 2009 through 2021 elections, it was number 254.
+From the 2025 election, it has been number 253.

 Originally, the constituency comprised the independent cities of Neuburg an der Donau and Nördlingen and the districts of Donauwörth, Landkreis Neuburg an der Donau, and Landkreis Nördlingen.
 In the 1965 through 1972 elections, it also contained the independent city of Dillingen an der Donau and the Landkreis Dillingen district.
 In the 1976 through 1994 elections, it comprised the districts of Donau-Ries and Dillingen.
 In the 1998 election, it acquired the municipality of Inchenhofen and the Verwaltungsgemeinschaften of Kühbach and Pöttmes from the Aichach-Friedberg district.
 In the 2005 election, it further acquired the Verwaltungsgemeinschaft of Aindling.
-In the 2021 election, it acquired the municipality of Altenmünster from Landkreis Augsburg.
+In the 2021 election, it acquired the municipality of Altenmünster from Landkreis Augsburg, which was reversed ahead of the 2025 election.